okwh/appion-protomo/README.md

 <br />

-- To VNC into the container, download and install a VNC viewer like TigerVNC vncviewer:
+- To VNC into the container, download and install a VNC viewer such as TigerVNC vncviewer:

-<a href="https://github.com/TigerVNC/tigervnc/releases" target="_blank">https://github.com/TigerVNC/tigervnc/releases</a>
+<a href="https://bintray.com/tigervnc/stable/tigervnc/1.8.0" target="_blank">https://bintray.com/tigervnc/stable/tigervnc/1.8.0</a>

 Use the IP and port found in the running Kitematic container's `Settings >> Hostname/Ports` next to `Docker port 5901` as the VNC address with password `appion-protomo`.